chewyiscrunchy/chewyiscrunchy/README.md

 ### Hi there, I'm Braden 👋

-## I'm a full-stack Node/web developer!
+## I'm a full-stack JavaScript developer!

 I'm familiar and comfortable with:
 - JavaScript and TypeScript